The ultimate guide to becoming a digital nomad in 2025

 Estonia

 This was the first European country to offer visas for digital nomads.
-Estonia’s Digital Nomad visa, which was introduced in July 2020, allows remote workers to live in the country for one year while working or doing business remotely.
-Dubbed the Silicon Valley of Europe for having almost five times as many startups per capita as the European average, Estonia is also a haven for digital entrepreneurs who can benefit from the country’s Startup visa.
+Estonia’s digital Nomad visa, which was introduced in July 2020, allows remote workers to live in the country for one year while working or doing business remotely.
+Dubbed the Silicon Valley of Europe for having almost five times more startups per capita than the European average, Estonia is also a haven for digital entrepreneurs who can benefit from the country’s startup visa.

 This small northern European nation boasts robust wifi connectivity and plenty of co-working spaces, perfect for those whose work calls for consistent high-speed internet and solid technological infrastructure.
 The World Population Review ranks Estonia as the 33rd safest country in the world, and the creative energy is palpable, particularly in its capital, Tallinn.